nasim-ahmed/Javascript-Projects/README.md

 ## Installation step

-First, clone the repository locally:
+1. First, clone the repository locally:

 ```
 git clone https://github.com/nasim-ahmed/Javascript-Projects.git
 ```
+2. "cd" to the project folder you want to run.
+3. Right click index.html and open with your browser.

 ## Projects
 1. Color Flipper